 - Where a student has prior knowledge of an absence (e.g. due to a sport commitment, scheduled medical reasons) the student must submit a written application (Illness or Misadventure Claim form) before the absence, to the Head Teacher of the relevant subject.
 It is not automatic that any concession will be given.
 Each application will be judged entirely on its own merit.
 A substitute assessment task may be arranged. - It is expected that students will attend all timetabled lessons, including study periods, on the day of an assessment task whether it be an in class or submitted task.
-Where a student is absent during periods prior to the task and on the same day as the task, a 20% penalty of the awarded task marks will be applied to marks received. - Any student arriving to school late on the day of the task will be considered to be seeking to gain an unfair advantage and in the absence of substantiated and justified reasons, a 20% penalty of the awarded task marks will be imposed. - A student who truants from a class while at school on the day an assessment task is being undertaken or submitted will be considered in the same manner and a 20% penalty of the awarded marks will be imposed.
+Where a student is absent during periods prior to the task and on the same day as the task, a 20% penalty of the awarded task marks will be applied to marks received. - In the case of a hand-in submission of an Assessment Task, a student who is absent from school on the due date may still be able to submit the task electronically or by other means.
+If the student is absent from school on the due date and they submit the task before 8.45am then they do not require an illness/misadventure appeal as they have met the task requirements.
+The stipulation of receiving the submission before 8.45am is to prevent the perception or reality of students using time throughout the day to complete the task.
+If the student is absent and submits the task after 8.45am then they must submit an llness/misadventure form for consideration as they have not been in all timetabled lessons during the day.
+Failure to do so, or if the appeal is not upheld, will result in a 20% penalty of the maximum task marks available.

-- Any student found to be preparing for an assessment task in another class while at school on the day an assessment task is being undertaken or submitted will be considered to be seeking an unfair advantage and a 20% penalty of the awarded task marks will be imposed. - If a student is absent from school on the due date of an assessment task because of a legitimate school activity (eg a sporting carnival, an excursion) the student must first notify the relevant Head Teacher and in the case of submitted task negotiate an appropriate time for submission of the task before the student attends the event.
+- Any student arriving to school late on the day of the task will be considered to be seeking to gain an unfair advantage and in the absence of substantiated and justified reasons, a 20% penalty of the awarded task marks will be imposed. - A student who truants from a class while at school on the day an assessment task is being undertaken or submitted will be considered in the same manner and a 20% penalty of the awarded marks will be imposed. - Any student found to be preparing for an assessment task in another class while at school on the day an assessment task is being undertaken or submitted will be considered to be seeking an unfair advantage and a 20% penalty of the awarded task marks will be imposed. - If a student is absent from school on the due date of an assessment task because of a legitimate school activity (eg a sporting carnival, an excursion) the student must first notify the relevant Head Teacher and in the case of submitted task negotiate an appropriate time for submission of the task before the student attends the event.
 In the case of an in class task, arrangements for the completion of the task must be made with the relevant Head Teacher before attending the event.